tangentsoft/pidp8i/README.md

     This is *not* the option you want if you are a purist.

+*   **pass** — This passes keyboard input through to the simulator unchanged, and no patches are applied to the PDP-8 software we distribute.

+    This is the option for historical purists.
+If you run into trouble getting the software to work as you expect when built in this mode, try enabling CAPS LOCK.

 *   **upper** — This option tells the PDP-8 simulator to turn lowercase input into upper case.
 This is the behavior we used for all versions of the PiDP-8/I software up through v2017.04.04.
-Essentially, it tells the software that you want it to behave as through you've got it connected to a Teletype Model 33 ASR.
+Essentially, it tells the software that you want it to behave as through you've got it connected to an uppercase-only terminal like the Teletype Model 33 ASR.

     The advantage of this mode is that you will have no problems running PDP-8 software that does not understand lowercase ASCII text.

     The disadvantage is obvious: you won't be able to input lowercase ASCII text.

     The SIMH option we enable in this mode is bidirectional, so that if you run a program that does emit lowercase ASCII text — such as Rick Murphy's version of Adventure — it will be uppercased, just like an ASR-33 would do.

     Another trap here is that the C programming language requires lowercase text, so you will get a warning if you leave the default option **--enable-os8-cc8** set.
 Pass **--disable-os8-cc8** when
     enabling **upper** mode.

-*   **none** — This passes 7-bit ASCII text through to the software running on the simulator unchanged, and no patches are applied to the PDP-8 software we distribute.

-    This is the option for historical purists.
-If you run into trouble getting the software to work as you expect when built in this mode, try enabling CAPS LOCK.

 [sa]:  http://homepage.cs.uiowa.edu/~jones/pdp8/faqs/#charsets
 [tty]: https://tangentsoft.com/pidp8i/wiki?name=OS/8+Console+TTY+Setup